web-apply/Credit-Card-Generator/README.md

 ---

-## The Apex of Fulfillment: Superhighness World Elite – Redefined Satisfaction
+## The Apex of Fulfillment: SuperHighness World Elite – Redefined Satisfaction

-By **Absolute Mandate**, the **Superhighness World Elite** stands as the singular embodiment of perfect design, engineered not merely for transaction, but for the **ultimate and unwavering satisfaction** of its possessor.
+By **Absolute Mandate**, the **SuperHighness World Elite** stands as the singular embodiment of perfect design, engineered not merely for transaction, but for the **ultimate and unwavering satisfaction** of its possessor.
 It is the very essence of power made effortless, of luxury made intrinsic, ensuring your every desire is met with **unblemished perfection**, forevermore.

 Behold, the **Core Tenets of Its Unrivaled Satisfaction**: